Eventuous/docs/content/docs/subscriptions/sub-service.md

 Eventuous implements all subscription types as hosted services.
 It's because subscriptions need to start when the application starts, work in background when the application is running, then shut down when the application stops.

 Eventuous has a `SubscriptionService` base class.
+It aims to support a variety of scenarios, using a real-time message delivery infrastructure to feed message handlers (could be events or commands).

-Both `AllStreamSubscriptionService` and `StreamSubscriptionService` inherit from it as it handles most of the subscription mechanics, such as:
+All infrastructure-specific subscriptions inherit from `SubscriptionService` as it handles most of the subscription mechanics, such as:

 - Selecting event handlers, which the subscription will serve
 - Reading the last known [checkpoint]({{< ref "checkpoint" >}})